 Goal 1 is to limit loan indebtednesss as you begin your career post-college.
 Graduating with the lowest possible loan debt make for easier budgeting and more disposable income after graduation.

 As you do with your co-op planning, plan out your college career borrowing, not just a single year.
 For example, if you borrow the maximum allowed for a dependent student each of your 5 years (assuming quick class progression), that adds up to $27,000 in 4 years.
-With a $31,000 aggregate limit, that will leave only $4,000 (less than your freshman year borrowing eligibility) for your final year that may have the highest tuition costs.
+With a $31,000 aggregate limit, that will leave only $4,000 (less than your freshman year borrowing eligibility) for your final year that may have the higher number of in-class terms with tuition costs.

 You are always wise to live frugally.
 While loans can assist you in selecting unique co-op placements, be careful if you are living on loan debt in the same way you are using co-op earnings without an eye on your future in-class costs within an academic year and in future years.
 Debt and earnings are not equal funding.